devops-aws-geek/devops-docker-network-labs/bridge-network-lab-instructions.md

 If we used the legacy --link option, we could have used the name of the container instead of the IP.
 But there are major drawbacks to using the default bridge (as discussed in the previous section), and using the --link is discouraged.

+---

-#Demo: User-defined bridge network with cli
+# Demo: User-defined bridge network with cli

 A user-defined bridge network has to be created before it can be used.
 So let’s create one named my-bridge:
 `docker network create --driver bridge my-bridge`